Ladislao Pablo Györi: Life and career

-In the last decade Győri also produced a series of books, always related to visual arts, writing and computer technology.
-In 2010, First 25 Visual Years was published: a full color illustrated anthology; a compendium of his activity between 1984 and 2009.
+Since 2010, Győri also produced a series of books, always related to visual arts, writing and computer technology.
+That same year, First 25 Visual Years was published: a full color illustrated anthology; a compendium of his activity between 1984 and 2009.
 Kosice y el arte tecnológico (Kosice and Technological Art) appeared on next year, inaugurating his Aero publishing initiative; Győri investigates there the relationship between all the Kosice's creative production and the theoretical thinking that comes from the Computer Age.
 In Maquinado aditivo en artes visuales (Additive Manufacturing in Visual Arts; 2013), about the materialization of virtual objects of strong formal complexity, he finally introduces his desbordantista (overflowing) geometry.
 Notación para lenguaje inexistente (Notation for a Nonexistent Language; 2014) and Exography (2017) do the same with his exografismo (exographism): a kind of mixage of actions from outer space, musical notation, perhaps Vantongerloo's worldview, and life manifesting itself to us as a multi-material fluctuation of signs.
-The typographic exercise Lógica de sustracciones a un cuadrado (Logic of Subtractions from a Square) appeared in 2019.
-More recently, Impresiones oculares en una visita (Ocular Impressions During a Visit), a collection of short texts about instant, still, photographic images, was published late in 2021.